pastel-bunny/pastel-bunny/README.md

 ︵︵     ㅤ b4 int:

-✦ nicknames and such are fine (i like it!!) i also like to give ppl cute nicknames if that is crossing ur boundaries, pls do let me know !! i love to talk and make friends, so never be afraid to dm me abt anything at all !! eng isn't my first language, so i am sorry if i talk nonsense
+✦ nicknames and such are fine ( i like it !! )
+i also like to give ppl cute nicknames if that is crossing ur boundaries, pls do let me know !! i love to talk and make friends, so never be afraid to dm me abt anything at all !! eng isn't my first language, so i am sorry if i talk nonsense